massdriver-cloud/actions/README.md

 ## Setup

-Use this action to set up the [Massdriver CLI](https://github.com/massdriver-cloud/mass) for use in your workflows.
+Use the root action to set up the [Massdriver CLI](https://github.com/massdriver-cloud/mass) for use in your workflows.
-This is a prerequisite for using any of the below GitHub Actions.

 ```yaml
 jobs: